 5. Cross-Discipline Business Case Writing

 In addition to understanding the basic principles behind the project’s goals, the PM should be able to write clear business case descriptions to communicate with company management.
 One of the key resources that PMs manage as part of an IT project is senior management goodwill and support for what is likely to be an expensive, difficult-to-understand company resource.
-The PM’s skill in explaining the ROI, expected KPIs and other concrete values in understandable but not condescending terms is essential.
+A key skill for PMs is explaining the ROI, expected KPIs and other concrete values in understandable but not condescending terms.
 A discussion of futures can also help — are the servers upgradeable?
 Is the infrastructure expandable?
 Will this all be replaced by cloud-based resources before the end of its expected lifetime?

 6. Agile Scheduling Skills

 Agile software development has shown that rigid structures can be replaced with clear but responsive iterative processes.
-There are enough moving targets in IT project management that Agile scheduling can help a PM to guide the project even as resource shortages, standards changes, infrastructure issues, personnel availability and even company goals make it difficult to keep promises to management.
-Using the paradigm of “user stories” from Agile software development can help organize the project for an Agile approach.
+There are enough moving targets in IT project management that Agile scheduling can help an effective project manager to guide the project even as resource shortages, standards changes, infrastructure issues, personnel availability and company goals make it difficult to keep promises to management.
+Using the paradigm of “user stories” from Agile software development can help organize project scheduling for an Agile approach.

 7. Broad Meeting Management Skills